-There may be 500 speaker “companies” out there trying to do biz.
+There are over a thousand speaker “companies” out there trying to do biz.
 How can you possibly navigate through the forest to find the right tree?

 We can help.
 By understanding how products are built, it’s not as complicated as it might seem on the surface- to find truly exceptional performance for your investment.